Puppet Master X: Axis Rising

-Puppet Master X: Axis Rising is a 2012 American action horror film and is the tenth entry in the Puppet Master film series.
+Puppet Master X: Axis Rising is a 2012 American horror film and is the tenth entry in the Puppet Master film series.
 Produced and directed by Charles Band, it is a direct sequel to 2010's Puppet Master: Axis of Evil and introduces new puppets named Blitzkrieg, Bombshell, Kamikaze, and Weremacht, who fight alongside the Nazis.
 Puppet Master X: Axis Rising was released on October 9, 2012 by Full Moon Features.
 A sequel, Puppet Master: Axis Termination, was released in 2017.